andim/noisyopt/doc/tutorial.rst

 ====================================

-The following tutorial shows how to find a local minimum of a simple noisy function using the `noisyopt` library:
+The following tutorial shows how to find a local minimum of a simple function using the `noisyopt` library.

+The problem is to solve the following optimization problem

 .. math::